Your agents are out there roaming the internet, looking out for you. But who's keeping watch, to make sure they come home safe and sound?

 Everyone should be able to explore.
 Nobody should have to face the dangers alone.

-A portable safety framework that sits alongside any agent system.
+A compiler, a prover, and a portable safety framework that sits alongside any agent system.

 It sits alongside existing agent systems and helps operators inspect, filter, quarantine and report risky external inputs before those inputs are trusted, stored or acted on.
 It is not tied to any single provider, platform or operating system.